16 Sep 2024

 07 Jan 2020

-Life coach and author Marie Forleo champions the “magic of belief” in her book Everything is Figureoutable: “Beliefs are the hidden scripts that run our lives.
+Life coach and author Marie Forleo champions the magic of belief in her book Everything is Figureoutable: “Beliefs are the hidden scripts that run our lives.
 They determine where we go and how we get there.”
-In June’s blog post we explained how an organisation’s values (or beliefs) can…
+In our June blog, we explored how an organisation’s values, or belief systems,…

 Read More